Android Central Verdict

 Now for the elephant in the room.
 Sony just doesn't have the same type of ecosystem that Microsoft has cultivated with Xbox.
 Services like Xbox Game Pass blow PlayStation Now out of the water.
 It doesn't seem like there are plans to try and compete either.
 CEO Jim Ryan has stated that the company will not put $100 million games on subscription services, referring to how all Xbox exclusives launch into Xbox Game Pass the day they release at retail.
 This includes games like Gears 5 and Halo: Infinite, along with eventually Bethesda's Starfield and The Elder Scrolls VI (which could also very well be an Xbox exclusive).

 It also doesn't have a competitor for Project xCloud streaming via Game Pass.
-There's Remote Play, letting you stream your games to PC or mobile devices, but you need to own those games in your library.
+There's Remote Play, letting you stream your games to PC or mobile devices, but you need to own those games in your library, and Remote Play is not compatible with PS Now games.
 Until Sony figures out what it wants from PlayStation Now, it'll be stuck in the shadow of Xbox Game Pass.

 Sony seems to be banking heavily on its exclusives.
-The second God of War is coming in 2021, Final Fantasy 16 appears to be a PS5 console exclusive, at least at launch, and we're getting Horizon Forbidden West next year as well.
+God of War Ragnarok is coming later in 2022, Final Fantasy 16 appears to be a PS5 console exclusive, at least at launch, and we're getting Horizon Forbidden West in early 2022 as well.
 Those all come from beloved franchises — some of which are highly regarded as being the best in the business.
 We'll have to see though if exclusives are enough to help the PS5 coast through this generation.

 PS5 Final thoughts